 “I really learned how to be involved and take care of myself.”

 Michael is usually healthy and active, always in motion at his job managing a restaurant and never letting much slow him down.
 It was a typical busy week for him when he realized a simple skin infection had severely worsened and was going to require medical care.
-The 51-year-old headed to the emergency room at Mercy Gilbert Medical Center in Gilbert, Arizona where he was admitted for intravenous (IV) antibiotics and further treatment.
+The 51-year-old headed to the emergency room at his local hospital, where he was admitted for intravenous (IV) antibiotics and further treatment.

 The pros of going home for care

 “Sitting still is not something that I was used to,” Michael shares.
-After 3 days in the hospital, he was approached by the Dignity Health Home Recovery Care team about transferring home for the remainder of his treatment, something that he immediately realized would get him up and moving again.
+After three days in the hospital, he was approached by his health system’s Recovery Care at Home team about transferring home for the remainder of his treatment, something that he immediately realized would get him up and moving again.
 “I wasn’t skeptical at all,” he says.
 “The pros were that I would still get my care, and it would be in the comfort of my own home.”

 Through the whole process, Michael explained that everything was easy to understand.
 “Everyone was very nice, and explained everything so that there were no grey areas.
 Clarity is very important for me, and they told me everything I needed to know.”